External System Integration | Importing an Ansys CDB Mesh File

 Assigning Geometric Entities, Placing Loads & Boundary Conditions

-At this point, a user could assign Engineering Data materials to geometric entities, place loads and boundary conditions on the model, and solve the FEA model.
+At this point, a user could assign Engineering Data materials to geometric entities.
+In addition, place loads and boundary conditions on the model, and solve the FEA model.
 Alternatively, the CDB model’s RST results file can be imported, which will be illustrated next.

 The model indicates that it is not ready to be solved because of the absence of loads and boundary conditions: